aepContainer/bignumbers/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-README is not finished, will be finished.
+README file and division files operation are not finished, will be finished.